Barbara Wright (professor)

 Barbara Wright (née Robinson, 8 March 1935 – 14 December 2019), Emerita Professor of French at Trinity College, Dublin, was an Irish translator, notably of Eugène Fromentin, Charles Baudelaire and Gustave Moreau, as well as other nineteenth-century French writers, philosophers and artists.

 Education and career

-The only child of William Edward Robinson and Rosaleen née Hoskin, she grew up in Terenure, Co.
-Dublin, and attended Alexandra College before reading Law and French at TCD, graduating LLB in 1956, proceeding MA in 1960.
+The only child of William Edward Robinson and Rosaleen née Hoskin, she grew up in Terenure, County Dublin, and attended Alexandra College before reading Law and French at TCD, graduating LLB in 1956, proceeding MA in 1960.
 She pursued further studies in French literature at Newnham College, Cambridge, taking a PhD in 1962.

 Married to Professor Bill Wright in 1961, she lectured at the Universities of Manchester and Exeter, before returning to Trinity College, Dublin in 1965.
 She became one of the first four women to be elected a Fellow of TCD in 1968, later serving as Dean of the Faculty of Arts and a Senior Fellow.

 Wright was a world expert on Eugène Fromentin and published extensively on his literature and paintings, as well as exploring connections through literary correspondence of the era.
-She was given honorary citizenship of La Rochelle, Fromentin's home town.